seandstewart/bardly/pending/roman/antony-and-cleopatra/uncut.md

 Why will my lord do so?

 **MARK ANTONY**
-For that he dares us to’t.
+For that he dares us to't.

 **DOMITIUS ENOBARBUS**
 So hath my lord dared him to single fight.